 How to get the Google Fit app

-If you own an Android smartphone, then Google Fit usually comes as part of the suite of apps preloaded onto the handset.
+If you own an Android smartphone then Google Fit usually comes as part of the suite of apps preloaded onto the handset.
 If it's not there, then you'll need to head to the Google Play store to get it downloaded.
 If you have an iPhone, then you'll need to head to the Apple App Store and search for it and hit that download button.

 If you already use Google Fit on your phone, then to get the latest features you'll also need to head to the Play Store to update the app.
 It should be a similar story for Wear watches too.
 Fit should come pre-loaded, but you may need to update the Wear version of the app for the new features to be reflected on your wrist companion.

 Once downloaded, you'll need to use your Google account (that's the same one you created to first set up your phone or smartwatch) to log in and access Google Fit.
 Now, there also used to be a web version of the Google Fit app, but that is now gone.
 So if you want to do your tracking, you'll need that app in your life.

 Enter your details

-You don't have to tell Google Fit anything about you, but it does help the software calculate your activity levels if you specify your gender, height and weight.
+You don't have to tell Google Fit anything about yourself, but it does help the software calculate your activity levels if you specify your gender, height and weight.

 The new setup will also ask you if you want Google Fit to automatically track activity like walking or running using your phone or connected wearable.
 You do have the option to opt out of this though.
 It will also give you the option to use location information to save routes for when you go out running or cycling.
 Again, you can choose not to have this feature turned on.